bitmark-inc/docs/bitmark-references/bitmark-node-software/bitmark-shares.md

   divide the ownership.

-* Once a property has been divided it does not make sense to combine it back into a single unit again.
+* Once a property has been divided it does not make sense to combine it back into a single unit again becase the single chain of provenance has be broken.

 * The number of shares initially created is a fixed amount and cannot be changed as this would fundamentally alter the valuation of one